-Before treatment, a dental professional should determine the type of malocclusion, and whether it belongs to the most common Class 1 malocclusion with the upper teeth overlapping the lower teeth a bit, or one of the more serious categories.
+Before treatment, a dental professional should determine the type of malocclusion, and whether it belongs to the most common Class 1 malocclusion with the upper teeth overlapping the lower teeth a bit or one of the more serious categories.
 A Class 2 malocclusion is a more severe overbite, while a Class 3 malocclusion represents an underbite, according to the U.S. National Library of Medicine.

 Signs and Symptoms of Dental Issues

-The American Dental Association (ADA) notes that certain early childhood habits such as thumb sucking should be discouraged by the time the child turns four years of age, in order to encourage proper development of the jaws and teeth.
+The American Dental Association (ADA) notes that certain early childhood habits such as thumb sucking should be discouraged by the time the child turns four years of age, to encourage proper development of the jaws and teeth.

 Any of these factors might be indicators of dental issues:

 - The lower front teeth cannot touch the upper teeth